 Clarity, relevance and accuracy strengthen advocacy.

-- Develop press materials, videos and compact discs.
+- Develop press materials, videos and social media.

 Especially in countries with low literacy rates, consider posters or radio and television spots to reach a broad spectrum of the public.